billg-splunk/splunk-opentelemetry-examples/collector/otel-ta/README.md

 * Install UF on 3 endpoints
 * Setup Deployment Server
   * Deploy OTel Collector with base config
+  * Test the base configuration
-  * Deploy configurations for Apache and Tomcat
+  * Deploy configurations for apache and nginx
-* Test Deployments
+  * Test the configurations for all 3 servers
-  * Configure all endpoints to use base config
-  * Configure UF2 (Apache) and UF3 (Tomcat)

 ### Install Splunk
 For this example we will simply use docker to run our server.
 NOTE this document is not reflecting best practices for deploying Splunk.
 For example we are deploying without a proper cert, and we are using simple passwords that should not be used in production.